-Parent Partners are the key to family-focused, family-driven services and work to directly engage and support families, convey information on how to effectively navigate systems and work collaboratively with community partners.
+Parent Partners are the key to family-focused, family-driven services and work to directly engage and support families, convey information on how to effectively navigate systems, and work collaboratively with community partners.
 Parent Partners help parents and families remain engaged and informed in order to meet the individual needs of their child or youth.

-Recognizing that collective life experience would yield dramatic results toward system change, UACF formed the Parent Partner Coalition (PPC) to serve the networking and advocacy needs of Parent Partners and Family Advocates working in the public mental health care systems.
+Recognizing that collective life experience would yield dramatic results toward systems change, UACF formed the Parent Partner Coalition (PPC) to serve the networking and advocacy needs of Parent Partners and Family Advocates working in the public mental health care systems.
 The PPC supports and promotes the work of Parent Partners across the state through networking, training, and education.

-The UACF PPC Monthly Network calls are a great place to meet and support fellow Parent Partners working throughout California.
-We strive to bring relevant information and news to these calls and work hard to bring presenters that will enhance the networks capacity to be strong partners for families in need.
+The UACF PPC Monthly Network Calls are a great place to meet and support fellow Parent Partners working throughout California.
+We strive to bring relevant information and news to these calls and work hard to bring presenters that will enhance the network’s capacity to be strong partners for families in need.
 Download previous call materials below.
 Check back for updates and additions!